BlumenHorizon/service-healthbot/README.md

 ## Description

 BlumenHorizon Healthbot is a Telegram bot for monitoring website statuses.
-The code is well decomposed, strictly typed (using mypy), and works with PostgreSQL and Redis for persistent and temporary data respectively.
+The code is well decomposed, strictly typed (using mypy), and works with MySQL and Redis for persistent and temporary data respectively.

 ---

 ## Technologies and Stack

 - Python with dependency management via [Poetry 2.1.3](https://python-poetry.org/)
 - Full type coverage with [mypy strict mode](https://mypy-lang.org/)
+- Docker Compose configuration for development (`docker-compose.dev.yml`)
 - Lightweight `Justfile` for task automation
 - Logging with [Loguru](https://github.com/Delgan/loguru), saving logs to `src/logs/bot.log`
 - Code formatting: `black`, `isort`, `autoflake`

 ---

 ## Size and Quality

 - The main application container weighs about **266 MB**
 - The code has been manually tested for website interactions
 - The code is well structured, but there is room for improvements

 ---